gx578007/fslog/README.md

 fslog - a light node.js logging API
 ===========================

-Unlike `console.log`, `fslog` output message to both log files and stdout.
-Also, `fslog` automatically performs log rotation to remove outdated logs.
+Similar to `console.log`, `fslog` output message to both log files and stdout.
+Also, `fslog` is able to automatically perform log rotation to remove expired logs (disabled by default).

 Install with: